 During pregnancy, and especially during labor and delivery, fetal heart rate monitoring is extremely important.
 Improper fetal heart rate monitoring can cause errors leading to injuries or death, and can be devastating to your entire family.
-In this post, the team at Brown & Brothers offer information for families about fetal heart rate monitoring, how errors occur, and what you need to know about protecting your legal rights.
+In this post, the team at Birth Injury Guide offer information for families about fetal heart rate monitoring, how errors occur, and what you need to know about protecting your legal rights.

 How Fetal Heart Rate Monitoring Works